Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Related Work

-\myparagraph{Dexterous Robotic Grasping and Functional Grasping} Dexterous grasping is essential for enabling robots to manipulate objects with greater versatility and agility compared to parallel grippers~\citep{fang2023anygrasp, bialek2023comparative}.
-However, the high dimensionality of dexterous hands makes grasp synthesis significantly more challenging.
-Classical approaches often formulate grasping as an optimization problem that maximize force closure objectives~\citep{brahmbhatt2019contactgrasp, wang2023dexgraspnet, li2023gendexgrasp, liu2021synthesizing}.
-Some methods leverage contact information between the hand and object to learn effective grasps~\citep{brahmbhatt2019contactgrasp}, while others employ reinforcement learning to acquire grasping strategies in simulation~\citep{pavlichenko2025dexterous, wan2023unidexgrasp++, qin2023dexpoint}.
-While simulation can be a powerful tool to optimize grasp metrics, many existing work focuses on power grasps designed to stably hold objects, rather than functional grasps that support subsequent manipulation tasks, which often require more intricate in-hand object orientation and control~\citep{wang2023dexgraspnet, li2023gendexgrasp}.
+Dexterous grasping is essential for enabling robots to manipulate objects with greater versatility and agility compared to parallel grippers~\cite{fang2023anygrasp, bialek2023comparative, deng2025graspvla}.
+However, the high dimensionality of dexterous hands makes grasp synthesis significantly more challenging than parallel-jaw or suction grippers.
+Classical approaches formulate grasping as an optimization problem that maximize force closure objectives~\cite{wang2023dexgraspnet, li2023gendexgrasp, brahmbhatt2019contactgrasp}.
+Some methods leverage contact information between the hand and object to learn effective grasps~\cite{brahmbhatt2019contactgrasp}, while others employ reinforcement learning to acquire grasping strategies in simulation~\cite{wan2023unidexgrasp++, qin2023dexpoint}.
+Although simulation can optimize grasp metrics, much existing work focuses on power grasps for stable holding rather than functional grasps that support complex in-hand manipulation~\cite{wang2023dexgraspnet, li2023gendexgrasp}.

-To learn not only physically feasible but also functionally valid grasp poses---those that enable downstream object use---some approaches rely on clean annotations or human-collected grasp datasets~\citep{brahmbhatt2019contactdb, yang2022oakink, zhan2024oakink2, taheri2020grab}.
-Other works aim to learn affordances directly from human images or videos~\citep{agarwal2023dexterous, ye2023affordance, bahl2023affordances}, either via retargeting or reinforcement learning.
+To learn feasible and \emph{functional} grasps, some approaches rely on clean annotations or human-collected grasp datasets~\cite{brahmbhatt2019contactdb, yang2022oakink, taheri2020grab}.
+Other works aim to learn affordances directly from human images or videos~\cite{agarwal2023dexterous, bahl2023affordances}, either via retargeting or reinforcement learning.
 However, these functional grasping methods are typically evaluated using parallel grippers or on geometrically simple objects.
-A separate line of research explores the use of large language models (LLMs) to infer functional contact points and enable zero-shot grasping~\citep{li2024shapegrasp, xu2023creative}.
+A separate line of research explores the use of large language models (LLMs) to infer functional contact points and enable zero-shot grasping~\cite{li2024shapegrasp, xu2023creative}.
 However, these methods have not yet been demonstrated on dexterous hands.
-Overall, visual data like images are noisy and difficult to learn from directly, frequently requiring human demonstrations to ensure grasp quality~\citep{shaw2023videodex, agarwal2023dexterous}.
+Overall, visual data like images are noisy and difficult to learn from directly, frequently requiring human demonstrations to ensure grasp quality~\cite{shaw2023videodex, agarwal2023dexterous}.
+In contrast, we first reconstruct the HOI mesh from images, where contact information is available and well-suited for dexterous grasp learning.